 Addiction is sometimes called a “family disease” however, many people will argue this by saying “I am not the one with the substance abuse problem.”
 Addiction affects those closest to the addict, most of the time, the family and friends.
 Family functions, happiness, and love are replaced by an obsession to stop the destructive behavior of the addict.
 Often resentment is fueled by an “enabler” who repeatedly attempts to fix the problem themselves, using the same consequences that are effective with non-addicted children.
-After trying many times to help the teen overcome their addiction, and years spent to stop the addict from taking drugs, the failed cycle remains in place and family dynamics change.
+After trying many times to help the teen overcome their addiction, and years spent to stop the addict from taking drugs, the failed cycle remains in place, and family dynamics change.
 Living with a teen who is an addict can cause severe trauma to everyone in the home.

-Stress brought on by worrying about the person with the addiction to drugs or alcohol can often show itself through physical ailments, headaches, colds, chest pains, high blood pressure, behavioral changes and more.
+Stress brought on by worrying about the person with an addiction to drugs or alcohol can often show itself through physical ailments, headaches, colds, chest pains, high blood pressure, behavioral changes, and more.
 Because as parents, we are so busy worrying about others, that we stop taking take care of ourselves.
 Siblings often feel excluded and unimportant, which can cause the brother or sister to act out creating more issues and making parents feel the need to choose between the child and addiction.
-Hardships and stress become normal in a family who lives with someone addicted to drugs or alcohol.
+Hardships and stress become normal in a family that lives with someone addicted to drugs or alcohol.
 The family begins to argue more and resentment occurs.
 The whole family feels anger, sadness, depression, fear, loneliness, jealousy, and failure.
-The family has to start hiding valuables, purses, wallets, and lock doors at night.
+The family has to start hiding valuables, purses, and wallets, and lock doors at night.
 Friendships are lost, relationships are damaged, health is poor and the home is a war zone.
 It can make everyone feel helpless.

 Some people consider co-dependence a disease itself.
-The Webster dictionary defines co-dependence as “a psychological condition or relationship in which a person is controlled or manipulated by another who is affected with a pathological condition (as in an addiction to alcohol or heroin); broadly: dependence on the needs of or control by another.”
+Webster’s dictionary defines co-dependence as “a psychological condition or relationship in which a person is controlled or manipulated by another who is affected with a pathological condition (as in an addiction to alcohol or heroin); broadly: dependence on the needs of or control by another.”

 Parents and siblings are manipulated by the teenage addict, who will say and do anything to continue their drug usage.
 As parents, we want to believe the best of our addicted teens, and we want to believe them when they say they will not do it anymore.
 What we fail to understand is the strength of the disease of addiction.
 When we choose to believe them, only to be let down once again, as parents, we take it personally.
-We ask ourselves “how could my son or daughter lie to me again?”
+We ask ourselves “How could my son or daughter lie to me again?”
 Education on addiction is very important to our own recovery, as well as theirs.
-Once our attempts to stop our child from being addicted to drugs or alcohol are in vain, we can then begin to utilize different strategies in dealing with our addicted children.
+Once our attempts to stop our children from being addicted to drugs or alcohol are in vain, we can then begin to utilize different strategies in dealing with our addicted children.
 We can allow our teenagers to feel the consequences and results of their behavior.
 Once we have found a suitable rehabilitation program, best suited for teenagers, the healing can begin.

 You can begin to take care of yourself by reaching out to other parents with similar experiences.
 As you build friendships and begin to feel supported, it becomes easier to make difficult decisions and we learn new ways to cope with the reality of addiction.

 If your son or daughter, or a loved one is addicted to drugs or alcohol, we can help you find a teen-centered drug addiction facility.

-I destroy homes, tear families apart, take your children, and that’s just the start.
+I destroy homes, tear families apart, and take your children, and that’s just the start.
 I’m more costly than diamonds, more costly than gold, the sorrow I bring is a sight to behold.
 And if you need me, I’m easily found, I live all around you, in schools and in town.
 I live with the rich, I live with the poor, I live down the street, and maybe next door.
-My power is awesome; Try me, you’ll see.
+My power is awesome; Try me, and you’ll see.
 But if you do, you may NEVER break free.
 Just try me once and I might let you go, but try me twice, and I’ll own your soul.
 When I possess you, you’ll steal and you’ll lie.
 You do what you have to just to get high.
-The crimes you’ll commit, for my narcotic charms will be worth the pleasure you’ll feel in my arms.
+The crimes you’ll commit, for my narcotic charms, will be worth the pleasure you’ll feel in my arms.
 You’ll lie to your mother; you’ll steal from your dad.
 When you see their tears, you should feel sad.
 But you’ll forget your morals and how you were raised, I’ll be your conscience, I’ll teach you my ways. …I take kids from parents, and parents from kids, I turn people from God, and separate friends.
 I’ll take everything from you, your looks and your pride, I’ll be with you always, right by your side.
 You’ll give up everything… your family, your home… your friends, your money, then you’ll be alone.
 I’ll take and take, till you have nothing more to give.
 When I’m finished with you you’ll be lucky to live.
 If you try me be warned this is no game.
 If given the chance, I’ll drive you insane.
 I’ll ravage your body; I’ll control your mind.
 I’ll own you completely; your soul will be mine.
 The nightmares I’ll give you while lying in bed, the voices you’ll hear from inside your head.
 The sweats, the shakes, the visions you’ll see; I want you to know, these are all gifts from me.
 But then it’s too late, and you’ll know in your heart, that you are mine, and we shall not part.
 You’ll regret that you tried me, they always do, but you came to me, not I to you.
 You knew this would happen.
 Many times you were told, but you challenged my power and chose to be bold.
 You could have said no, and just walked away.
 If you could live that day over, now what would you say?
 I’ll be your master; you will be my slave, I’ll even go with you when you go to your grave.
 Now that you have met me, what will you do?
 Will you try me or not?
 It’s all up to you.
 I can bring you more misery than words can tell.
 Come take my hand, let me make your life hell. , If you think this just might help ONE person please share it with them today.
-1-800-513-5423

-Provided by = Pain Pill’s the Addiction
+Provided by = Pain Pills the Addiction